-Bloomberg New Energy Finance Summit, New York, US, 9 April: A Keynote speech was given by Peter Brun, Managing Director of the SETI Alliance
+Bloomberg New Energy Finance Summit, New York, 9 April: A Keynote speech was given by Peter Brun, Managing Director of the SETI Alliance.

-“The Effectiveness of Trade to Govern Clean Energy Strategies”, Joint ASIL Annual Meeting and ILA Biennial Conference, 11 April 2014, Washington D.C., USA.
-ICTSD was represented by Ricardo Meléndez-Ortiz.
+The Effectiveness of Trade to Govern Clean Energy Strategies, Joint American Society of International Law (ASIL) Annual Meeting and International Law Association (ILA) Biennial Conference, Washington, D.C., 11 April: ICTSD was represented by Ricardo Meléndez-Ortiz.

-“The Global Climate Policy Conference: How research can help unblock a climate deal”, conference organised by Climate Strategies in London, 7-8 May.
-ICTSD was represented by Thomas Brewer, who gave a presentation on the topic “Minimizing Methane Leakage in Natural Gas Trade: Creating ‘Club Goods’ for LNG Exporters, Importers, Shippers and Maritime Fuel Users”.
+The Global Climate Policy Conference: How Research Can Help Unblock a Climate Deal, organized by Climate Strategies, London, 7–8 May: ICTSD was represented by Thomas Brewer, who gave a presentation on the topic “Minimizing Methane Leakage in Natural Gas Trade: Creating ‘Club Goods’ for LNG Exporters, Importers, Shippers and Maritime Fuel Users.”

-“The Future of the Multilateral Trade System: Post-Bali Perspectives”, Symposium organised by the Graduate Institute Geneva and the World Trade Institute, with the participation and support of the Permanent Mission of Belgium and the Permanent Mission of the European Union to the WTO, 9 May 2014, Geneva, Switzerland.
-ICTSD was represented by Ricardo Meléndez-Ortiz who gave a speech on “The WTO in the Green Goods Era: What trade response to urgent environmental problems.”
+The Future of the Multilateral Trade System: Post-Bali Perspectives, Symposium organized by the Graduate Institute Geneva and the World Trade Institute, with the participation and support of the Permanent Mission of Belgium and the Permanent Mission of the European Union to the WTO, Geneva, 9 May: ICTSD was represented by Ricardo Meléndez-Ortiz who gave a speech on “The WTO in the Green Goods Era: What trade response to urgent environmental problems.”

-Pre-meeting of the Global Green Growth Forum, 3GF, in Copenhagen, Denmark, on the 12 May.
-Peter Brun made a presentation about what makes an effective Public-Private Partnership.
+Pre-meeting of the Global Green Growth Forum, 3GF, Copenhagen, 12 May: Peter Brun made a presentation on what makes an effective Public-Private Partnership.

-Briefing to Global Studies Institute, 23 May, Geneva, Switzerland.
-ICTSD was represented by Sonja Hawkins who gave a presentation on trade and climate change.
+Briefing to Global Studies Institute, Geneva, 23 May: ICTSD was represented by Sonja Hawkins who gave a presentation on trade and climate change.

-The Swedish Network for European Studies in Economics and Business organised its 16th annual conference on European integration in Mölle, Sweden on the 20-23d May.
-A key-note address on Sustainable Energy Trade Initiatives, SETI was given by Peter Brun, Managing Director of the SETI Alliance.
-Thomas L. Brewer and Ingrid Jegou spoke on an expert panel on “Trade and Climate Change: what are the issues and options for the EU”
+The Swedish Network for European Studies in Economics and Business, Sixteenth annual conference on European integration, Mölle, 20–23 May: A keynote address on Sustainable Energy Trade Initiatives (SETI) was given by Peter Brun, Managing Director of the SETI Alliance.
+Thomas L. Brewer and Ingrid Jegou spoke at an expert panel on Trade and Climate Change: What Are the Issues and Options for the EU?

-Round-table on Green Goods at the Occasion of an Informal Meeting of the G14 at the Japanese Mission, 3 June 2014, Geneva, Switzerland.
-ICTSD was represented by Ricardo Meléndez-Ortiz, Ingrid Jegou and Mahesh Sugathan who intervened with presentations.
+Roundtable on Green Goods at the Occasion of an Informal Meeting of the G14 at the Japanese Mission, Geneva, 3 June: ICTSD was represented by Ricardo Meléndez-Ortiz, Ingrid Jegou and Mahesh Sugathan who intervened with presentations.

-InterSolar Europe, Munich, Germany, 3 June: A key note speech was delivered by Peter Brun at the world’s biggest solar industry fair.
+InterSolar Europe, Munich, 3 June: A key note speech was delivered by Peter Brun at the world’s biggest solar industry fair.

-Peter Brun was invited to address the board members of the Danish Wind Energy Association, DWEA, at their quarterly Board Meeting.
-19 June, Lunderskov, Denmark.
+Quarterly Board Meeting of the Danish Wind Energy Association (DWEA), Lunderskov, 19 June: Peter Brun was invited to address the board members.

-“APEC Conference: Facilitating the Solar Supply Chain”, Conference initiated by the Ministry of Industry and Trade of Vietnam and co-sponsored by China and the United States, 31 July – 1 August 2014, Hanoi, Vietnam.
-ICTSD was represented by Mahesh Sugathan who presented findings from ICTSD research on solar energy-related goods and services.
+APEC Conference: Facilitating the Solar Supply Chain, initiated by the Ministry of Industry and Trade of Vietnam and co-sponsored by China and the United States, Hanoi, 31 July – 1 August: ICTSD was represented by Mahesh Sugathan who presented findings from ICTSD research on solar energy-related goods and services.

-“Public Private Dialogue on Renewable and Clean Energy Trade and Investment”, First meeting of the APEC Public Private Partnership on Environmental Goods and Services.
-Beijing, China, 11 August 2014.
-Peter Brun gave a speech in the session ”Way Forward - Recommendations for Future APEC Work”.
+Public-Private Dialogue on Renewable and Clean Energy Trade and Investment, First meeting of the APEC Public-Private Partnership on Environmental Goods and Services.
+Beijing, 11 August: Peter Brun gave a speech in the session Way Forward – Recommendations for Future APEC Work.

-Green Free Trade Working group meeting.
-Participation by ICTSD CEO Ricardo Meléndez-Ortiz.
-27 August
+Green Free Trade Working group meeting, 27 August: Participation by ICTSD CEO Ricardo Meléndez-Ortiz.

-“High-Level Carbon Pricing Dialogue” by the International Carbon Action Partnership (ICAP) and the International Emissions Trading Association (IETA) in New York City on 24 September 2014.
-The event brought together Ministers, Governors, and distinguished corporate representatives to review the state of carbon pricing globally, share lessons learned across jurisdictions, and explore the role that carbon markets could play in a Paris 2015 agreement.
+High-Level Carbon Pricing Dialogue by the International Carbon Action Partnership (ICAP) and the International Emissions Trading Association (IETA), New York, 24 September: The event brought together Ministers, Governors, and distinguished corporate representatives to review the state of carbon pricing globally, share lessons learned across jurisdictions, and explore the role that carbon markets could play in a Paris 2015 agreement.

-WWF Trade Workshop, 29-30th September, Gland Switzerland.
-Mahesh Sugathan made a presentation entitled “Trade with environmental goods”
+WWF Trade Workshop, Gland, 29–30 September: Mahesh Sugathan made a presentation entitled “Trade with environmental goods.”